-Ambition: Develop an engaged network of key players and enablers (technical, business, financial, and academics) who are knowledgeable and supportive of a hydrogen economy in Alberta.
+Ambition: Develop an engaged network of key players and enablers (technical, business, financial, academic, etc.) who are knowledgeable, comfortable, and supportive of a hydrogen economy in Alberta.

 The biggest challenge to overcome is the fact that hydrogen as a transportation energy source is new in Alberta, and relatively new globally.
 This means that those who would normally be involved in supporting a new venture are not familiar with its challenges, including regulatory, legal, financing, and policymaking.
 A big challenge, therefore, is doing the necessary legwork to help people get comfortable with hydrogen across the breadth of the full system, including everyone who would ultimately help enable a hydrogen economy.

 - Current businesses and investors in Alberta do not see the fossil fuel industry at risk

 - Current hydrogen production releases CO2, and some activist groups do not want to see an initial use of SMR-sourced hydrogen due to those emissions (i.e. it is too difficult to build the entire hydrogen economy in one push, and phasing it in does not immediately eliminate all emissions)

 - Retrofitting pipelines to handle pure hydrogen is very expensive, building new infrastructure is even more expensive; this is all compared against electrification, which already has an existing network everywhere it is needed (it may need to be enhanced over time, but it is not a current bottleneck for electricity)